This story was originally written for the Driven to Desire Challenge

 "As I said, my top man is out and utterly unapologetic about it."
 Is he chastising me?
 "He's also shrewd, committed, a dead shot at forty feet, and—not that I'm an authority on this sort of thing—a decent-looking guy.
 On top of all that, he's been somewhat of an admirer of yours since Ann Arbor."

-Jesus, this guy is giving me a boner for someone I haven't even met yet.
+Jesus, this guy is giving me a boner for someone I haven't even met.

 "You know, Banner, if you're trying to put me off the guy's scent, you're bungling the job.
-Epically."
+Spectacularly."

 Finally, a crack in the façade, a small smirk breaks through.
-"That's not exactly my goal here.
-I just need to know how the leader of the free world is going to handle having a living, breathing, heavily armed ball of catnip dangled in front of his face, day in and day out, that's all."
+"That's not my goal.
+I just need to know how the leader of the free world is going to handle having a living, breathing, heavily armed ball of catnip dangled in front of his face, day in and day out."

 "And?"
 My lips curl in sweet anticipation.